-A Certificate of Compliance verifies whether or not the information on the Real Property Report complies with the setback requirements of the MD’s Land Use Bylaw. he MD does not require people to obtain a Certificate of Compliance letter, but will provide the service at the request of an applicant.
+A Certificate of Compliance verifies whether or not the information on the Real Property Report complies with the setback requirements of the MD’s Land Use Bylaw.
+The MD does not require people to obtain a Certificate of Compliance letter, but will provide the service at the request of an applicant.

-Common Questions about Compliance Certificates
+Answers to Common Questions about Compliance Certificates

 Compliance for a property is based on a portrayal of the development as it currently exists in the real world.